genepi-freiburg/metaGWASmanager/README.md

 Note that these scripts are set up to utilize a Slurm job scheduler.

-Upon making the mentioned adjustments, SAs can executed the ***02-consortium-make-assoc-jobs.sh*** script.
+Upon making the mentioned adjustments, SAs can execute the ***02-consortium-make-assoc-jobs.sh*** script.

 ```{r, eval=FALSE}
 bash 02-consortium-make-assoc-jobs.sh parameters.txt